Program Support Officer Specialist

 Major Duties and Responsibilities

-Makes all necessary arrangements for travel, arranging schedule of visits, making transportation and hotel reservation, notifying organization and officials to be visited, keeping in touch with office leadership, writing thank-you letters after the office lead’s return, and submitting travel vouchers and reports.
+Working with the OGAC Travel Officer and counter-parts in embassies around the world, he/she makes all necessary arrangements for travel, arranging schedule of visits, making transportation and hotel reservations, notifying organizations and officials to be visited, keeping in touch with the staff enroute, drafting thank-you letters after the staff’s return, and submitting travel vouchers and reports.

 Performs other duties as assigned.